top of page

 Client Use of Lasers

-Safety is important with all animal therapy.
-These units are extremely safe, no side effects, no sedation required, no hair clipping required and the treatment is non-invasive (no needles) There is no need for special equipment such as goggles or dedicated treatment rooms.
-(As do Class IV lasers)
+Safety is important in all animal therapy.
+These TLT units are classified as Class One Lasers - these are the safest lasers to use.
+There are no side effects, no sedation is required, no hair clipping is required, and the treatment is non-invasive (no needles).

-Clients can hire our home laser unites and will be instructed in the use of TLT and given a written treatment plan.
-Patients receive a loading dose of TLT in the clinic that is continued at home on a specific protocol (Time/Frequency/Duration of treatment) according to the patients’ condition.
+Clients can hire our home laser units and will be instructed in the use of TLT and given a written treatment plan.
+Patients receive a loading dose of TLT in the clinic that is continued at home on a specific protocol (Time/Frequency/Duration of treatment) according to the patient’s condition.

 Dogs with arthritis benefit significantly from a treatment protocol including TLT.
-Reduced inflammation, pain relief, increased range of motion and improved joint health.
+Reduced inflammation, pain relief, increased range of motion, and improved joint health.
 Clients can treat their animals at home after an initial clinic treatment.
-We generally find 2-3 x 5 day courses (with a 5 day break between courses) is sufficient to achieve good results.
+We generally find that 2-3 x 5-day courses (with a 5-day break between courses) are sufficient to achieve good results.

 3) PAIN RELIEF